alexfarm08/2D-Game-Java/README.md

 # 🌟 2D RPG Game

-Welcome to the development repository for Alex Armstrong, a 2D pixel-art role-playing game (RPG) built with Java.
-Explore immersive environments, battle enemies, complete quests, and uncover an epic story in a handcrafted fantasy world.
+this is a 2D RPG I am building to help learn my java skills.
+Along with learning how to build a game without an engine.

-## 🎮 Game Concept
+## 🎮 Game Goals

-Concept in progress

-- Turn-based combat
-- Character leveling and skill trees
-- Item crafting and inventory management
-- NPC interactions and dialogue choices
-- Quest tracking and open-world exploration
+- Help to learn java by building a project
+- Learn game logic

-## 🛠️ Built With
+## 🛠️ Technologies

-- Java - Core development language
+- Java
+- IntelliJ IDE
+- Git/GitHub